smittytone/PreviewJson/README.md

 - Whether preview should be display white-on-black even in Dark Mode.

 Changing these settings will affect previews immediately, but may not affect thumbnail until you open a folder that has not been previously opened in the current login session.

+## Contributions ##

+Contributions are welcome, but pull requestss can only be accepted when they target the `develop` branch.
+PRs targetting `main` will be rejected.

+Contributions will only be accepted if they code they contain is licensed under the terms of [the MIT Licence](#LICENSE.md)

 ## Release Notes